 For particularly chronic tendinopathies, cross friction sports massage techniques can be particularly effective.

 Self-massage can be done by applying short, frictions across the tendon along the top of the patella for 5 to 10 minutes.

 The aim is to gradually apply firmer frictions to reduce adhesions between the tendon and its surrounding sheath.
 It is likely you will feel particularly sore spots as thicker areas of the tendon.

 A doctor may prescribe anti-inflammatory medication (e.g. Ibuprofen) in the early acute stages, however, if this injury is a long-term chronic problem then anti-inflammatory medication may not be beneficial and may even hinder recovery.

+In persistent cases, a doctor may give a corticosteroid injection.
 Recovery from chronic quadriceps tendinopathy can take weeks or even months.